You may be eligible to claim back 25-75% of the vehicle’s purchase price if it was purchased between

 How do I begin my Skoda dieselgate claim?

 Unfortunately, the SEAT Dieselgate claim is now finished and closed for any new claimants.
-The case was settled by Volkswagen in May 2022.
-This means you cannot begin your SEAT emission claim for compensation.

 If, however, you bought your car using Personal Contract Purchase (PCP) finance, then you may have a claim for Mis-sold PCP compensation.
 To read more about this, read our specialist ClaimExpert guide here.